AdguardTeam/AdguardKnowledgeBase/04.android/01.overview/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/Blog/Android/3-6/apps-management.png" style="border: 0px solid #efefef; max-width: 300px; padding: 2px;" />

 All the icons you will see on the screen are clickable, and by tapping on them you will open a screen showing app-specific traffic to help you make more informed decisions.
-As can be seen, AdGuard is of help not only in the ad filtering, privacy protection and online security departments, it can aid your device function better, saving battery life and traffic as well.
+As can be seen, AdGuard is of help not only in the ad filtering and privacy protection, it can aid your device function better, saving battery life and traffic as well.

 <a id=" filtering-log"></a>
 ## Filtering log